GerardGascon/gerardgascon.github.io/_jams/2024-07-28-Astromovida.md

 title: "Astromovida"
 image: "astromovida.png"
 release: 2024
-description: An alt.ctrl game developed for the MálagaJam Weekend 18 about trying to control a spaceship in the middle of an accident.
 short-description: Try control a spaceship with chaotic controls.
-remarkable: true
 banner: astromovida.png
 gallery:
   - type: image